Can I upgrade my MAC PRO with another Motherboard or better CPU?

 Can someone help me?

-Once working, there was a lightning nearby and It affected the mac...
+The issue is: Once working, there was a lightning nearby and It affected the Mac ...

-I Did some work on it bridging the power to a SD conected to the SATA for OD, and it worked greatly with 2x512mb+2x2gb+4x4gb=21Ram Total, working very nicely.
+I did some work on it bridging the power to a SD connected to the SATA for OD, and it worked great with 2x512MB+2x2GB+4x4GB=21 RAM Total, working very nicely.

 I decided to get a new logic board and a new power source.